Mirijam1/EfficientNetV2_reproduction/index.md

 By comparing the effects of these hyperparameters on the model's accuracy and training speed, we will gain a deeper understanding of EfficientNetV2 and how to fine-tune it for specific applications.
 We trained each scenario for a minimum of 150 epochs, after which early stopping may happen if there is no improvement for 50 epochs.

-As expected with only 100 training examples for each class our models have overfit, though due to the nature of our changes we simplify the model so at times we can actually see some gains.
+As expected with only 100 training examples for each class our models have overfitted, though due to the nature of our changes, we simplify the model so at times we can actually see some gains.

 #### Results hyperparameter check

-Below are the graphed results for the imageNet 128x128 dataset, for others please see the jupyter notebook in our code.
+Below are the graphed results for the imageNet 128x128 dataset, for others please see the Jupyter notebook in our code.

 ![graph1 image](images/Training_accuracies_128_imgnet.png "Training Accuracies")